SyncfusionExamples/different-editing-modes-and-types-of-cell-editing-in-aspsotnet-core-datagrid/README.md

 ### How to run this application?

 To run this application, you need to clone the `different-editing-modes-and-types-of-cell-editing-in-aspsotnet-core-datagrid` repository and open it in Visual Studio Code.
-Now, simply install all the necessary packages into your current project and run the project by pressing the `F5` command.
+Now, simply install all the necessary packages into your current project and run the project by pressing the `F5` key.